fengbintu/fengbintu.github.io/_pages/about.md

   - /about.html
 ---

-**Postdoctoral Fellow**
+**Adjunct Assistant Professor at HKUST, Postdoctoral Fellow at ACCESS**

 *AI Chip Center for Emerging Smart Systems (ACCESS)*
 *The Hong Kong University of Science and Technology (HKUST)*

-Fengbin Tu is currently working with Prof. [Tim Kwang-Ting CHENG](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326), as a Postdoctoral Fellow at the AI Chip Center for Emerging Smart Systems (ACCESS) and The Hong Kong University of Science and Technology.
+Fengbin Tu is currently an Adjunct Assistant Professor in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology.
+He is also a Postdoctoral Fellow at the AI Chip Center for Emerging Smart Systems (ACCESS), working with Prof. [Tim Kwang-Ting CHENG](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326).
 He received the Ph.D. degree from the Institute of Microelectronics, Tsinghua University, under the supervision of Prof. [Shaojun Wei](https://www.ime.tsinghua.edu.cn/info/1015/1151.htm) and Prof. [Shouyi Yin](https://www.ime.tsinghua.edu.cn/info/1015/1018.htm).
 He worked with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html) and Prof. [Yufei Ding](http://sites.cs.ucsb.edu/~yufeiding/), as a Postdoctoral Scholar at the Scalable Energy-efficient Architecture Lab (SEAL), University of California, Santa Barbara, from 2019 to 2022.
 His Ph.D. dissertation entitled "[Architecture Design and Memory Optimization for Neural Network Accelerators](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CDFD&dbname=CDFDLAST2021&filename=1020828815.nh&uniplatform=NZKPT&v=bdVUOsJf2lwjfXuqPWOsl9s67ZxHKZjmHQbPimTBdIB2qgEfou0_v25FCF04_vHM)" was recognized by the Tsinghua Excellent Dissertation Award.
 Dr. Tu has an online collection of reseach on AI chip and architecture design, [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), which has attracted many researchers all around the world.

 ## Research Interests
 AI Chip, Computer Architecture, Reconfigurable Computing, Computing-In-Memory

 ## Professional Experience
+Oct.
+2022 - Present: **The Hong Kong University of Science and Technology (HKUST)**
+* **Adjunct Assistant Professor**
+* Department of Electronic and Computer Engineering

 May.
-2022 - Present: **The Hong Kong University of Science and Technology (HKUST)**
-* AI Chip Center for Emerging Smart Systems (ACCESS)
+2022 - Present: **AI Chip Center for Emerging Smart Systems (ACCESS)**
 * **Postdoctoral Fellow**, working with Prof. [Tim Kwang-Ting CHENG](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326)

 Oct.
 2019 - May 2022: **University of California, Santa Barbara (UCSB)**
+* **Postdoctoral Scholar**, working with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html) and Prof. [Yufei Ding](http://sites.cs.ucsb.edu/~yufeiding/)
+* Scalable Energy-efficient Architecture Lab (SEAL)
 * Department of Electrical and Computer Engineering
-* Scalable Energy-efficient Architecture Lab (SEAL)
-* **Postdoctoral Scholar**, working with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html) and Prof. [Yufei Ding](http://sites.cs.ucsb.edu/~yufeiding/)

 ## Education
 Sep.
 2013 - Jul.
 2019: **Tsinghua University (THU)**